What is TDTS?

 Over 9000 pupils and 380 teachers in 205 schools across England participated and the findings showed that, on average, pupils’ interest in, and self-efficacy towards, science increased.

 There was also a small impact on attainment among children eligible for school meals although this study found that there was no apparent impact on attainment across the whole sample.
-TDTS remains a ‘promising project’ for the EEF, with discussions ongoing about how the ‘train the trainer’ model can be further improved to ensure that all the impacts of the original efficacy trial can be replicated at scale with a more ‘market ready’ model.
+TDTS remains a ‘promising project’ for the EEF, and in 2021 a re-effectiveness trial was begun to explore how the ‘train-the-trainer model’ model can be improved to ensure that all the impacts of the original efficacy trial can be replicated at scale with a more ‘market ready’ model.

 “Children start to develop perceptions about whether science is ‘for them’ towards the end of primary school.
 It is therefore essential that all primary school pupils experience inspiring science that builds their understanding of the value and place of science in their lives.
 This will lay the bedrock for their future studies, enable them to make well-informed decisions in our increasingly hi-tech world and give them access to a wide range of rewarding careers.”